 “We work in a lonely business, making our own judgment calls every day,” she said.
 “It’s wonderful to have a cheerleader and teacher who can provide an objective, honest opinion.
 It’s not just about making money.
 If you’re humble enough to listen and willing to commit the time to do the assignments, a good coaching program can help you work smarter and push you to excel.
 Sometimes you need to jump into the deepest end of the pool to learn how to swim.”

-When asked how advisors can evaluate whether they would benefit from coaching and how they can find a program that meets their needs, Ho said she talked to advisors who had participated in coaching from a variety of sources before choosing the program she participated in.
+When asked how financial professionals can evaluate whether they would benefit from coaching and how they can find a program that meets their needs, Ho said she talked to financial professionals who had participated in coaching from a variety of sources before choosing the program she participated in.

-Mancinelli said Securities America’s promise to refund the cost of its Next Level program if advisors met growth objectives convinced him the broker-dealer was confident about the course’s effectiveness and committed to his success.
+Mancinelli said Securities America’s promise to refund the cost of its Next Level program if financial professionals met growth objectives convinced him the broker-dealer was confident about the course’s effectiveness and committed to his success.

-Depending on what an advisor is hoping to gain, Stram believes many different types of coaching programs can be beneficial.
+Depending on what a financial professional is hoping to gain, Stram believes many different types of coaching programs can be beneficial.
 A general business consultant, for example, may provide high-level organizational or marketing insights.
 But because he had more specific needs, he saw benefit in working with coaches from his broker-dealer, who are familiar with the industry and have experience working with firm systems and programs.

 Ready to commit?